 And what fun they had!
 Newcomers and regulars alike were often greeted with happy shouts of welcome.
 One glance at the menu and quick scan of the back bar and you'd recognize this wasn't your average diner.
 The food was consistently fantastic and the cocktails were inspired.
 Many of the ingredients were house-made, and the enthusiasm behind the bar was always apparent.
 And yet, such memories are bittersweet, even for Nick.
-I asked him what it means when one of the good places closes its doors.
+We asked him what it means when one of the good places closes its doors.

 "The Town Talk is proof that an independent restaurant is a living breathing organism that survives on the souls of those who love and built it.
 It's not the walls or the chairs or the art work, it's the passion and hard work of the employees," describes Nick.
 But, change, it seems, can disrupt the collective vision.
 "At the Town Talk the employees and founding restauranteurs believed in the vision and success of the joint and we all worked so very hard developing that vision and at making guests see that vision."
 The environment changed and he eventually left the Town Talk Diner to start his own business.

 And even after his departure, Kosevich says that the Town Talk was home to some of the best cocktail crafters in the area, right up to the day they closed.
 He recalls how exciting it was to return for "a drink made by any of these now veterans in the cocktail scene, and to see how their talents and knowledge have progressed.
-I wish them all the best and know they will, if they have not already, land somewhere where their talents are appreciated as much as they were by the patrons of the bar at the Town Talk Diner."
+We wish them all the best and know they will, if they have not already, land somewhere where their talents are appreciated as much as they were by the patrons of the bar at the Town Talk Diner."

 Nick now lives in Milwaukee where he started his own company called Bittercube, a joint venture with Chicago's Violet Hour veteran, Ira Koplowitz.
 In addition to making an assortment of cocktail bitters, Bittercube offers event planning, brand ambassadorship and consulting services for bars and restaurants.